davidedc/The-strangest-things-in-your-pics/readme.md

 ## Setup

 I first prepared the setup for having Inception3 working.
-Inception3 is a deep convolutional neural network by Google, which is *already* trained on the ImageNet Large Visual Recognition corpus.
+Inception3 is a deep convolutional network by Google, which is *already* trained on the ImageNet Large Visual Recognition corpus.

 Inception3 works on the TensorFlow framework by Google.
 Setting up the framework as of Feb 2016 is moderately complicated; the installation is simple but the actual running of the real examples requires some heavy stackoverflow and github digging.